-3.9 Nurses Standing Committee
+3.9 WBMT Nurses Group Standing Committee

-WBMT Nurses Standing Committee is formed to answer the group's particular concerns with focus in countries that have no organized nursing group or are overlooked and whose progress in SCT & CT nursing knowledge and patient care is hampered by lack of support, relevant training, and up-to-date information.
-The WBMT Nurses Standing Committee will provide leadership, education, and support to nursing professionals involved in SCT & CT worldwide, particularly nurses in emerging countries.
+WBMT Nurses Group is formed to answer the group's particular concerns with focus in countries that has no organized nursing group or are overlooked whose progress in SCT & CT nursing knowledge and patient care is hampered by lack of support, relevant training, and up-to-date information.
+The WBMT NG will provide leadership, education, and support to nursing professionals involved in SCT & CT worldwide, particularly nurses in emerging countries.
 The committee is responsible for addressing issues related to nursing practice, evidence-based nursing care and advocating for nursing excellence in SCT & CT through collaboration and consultation with existing international societies.